willianpc/k8s-image-registry/README.md

 1. A `image-registry` namespace, where all resources will be deployed
 1. The image-registry deployment
 1. A service exposing the port 5000
-1. A PersistentVolumeClaim referencing to the local-path storage class
+1. A PersistentVolumeClaim referencing the local-path storage class

 ## Configuration